HSavinien/pushSwap_numbers_generator/README.md

 - `min|max` is either the upper or lower limit of your range;
 - `max` is the upper limit of your range;

-If only one argument is specified, the range will default to [0-lst_len];
+If only one argument is specified, the range will default from 0 to lst_len;

 If two arguments are specified, the second argument indicate the upper limit of the range, and le lower limit default to 0;

-If all three arguments are specified, the second is the lower limit of range, and the third the upper one. as of now, negative numbers are unsuported. it might get added in the future.
+If all three arguments are specified, the second is the lower limit of range, and the third the upper one.

+As of now, generating negative number is unsuported. as such, both range delimiter must be positive numbers.

 ### how to use
 used alone, the program will display the generated list on std_out, with each numbers separated by a single space, and folowed by a newline. this formating should be useable as is by any push_swap.